Solicitor Helen Kay answers key legal questions about sacking staff

 Health and safety reasons; asserting or trying to assert a statutory right such as maternity leave or national minimum wage; whistle-blowing; performing functions as an employee representative on a TUPE transfer or collective redundancy; refusing to work on a Sunday in the case of a shop or betting worker.
 There are many more reasons.

-With regard to dismissal for performance or conduct it does, having been preserved by the new Acas Code of Practice.
+Although the statutory minimum three-step process was abolished in 2009, the three-step process in the Acas Code of Practice which replaced it essentially mirrors the original statutory procedures.
 This process also applies to gross misconduct cases.
 If you are ever in any doubt when disciplining or dismissing employees, seek professional legal advice.

 Find more articles, videos and tools in the Resources box on the right.